 Eucommia ulmoides .
 A handsome, deciduous green shade tree without pests.
 Upright - spreading to broadly spreading with a broad rounded crown, often growing wider than tall at maturity.
 Medium Coarse in texture, moderately fast-growing to 45' tall.
 Bark is gray-brown, ridged and furrowed.

-All but absent in the Albuquerque urban forest, yet expected to perform well and add diversity/resilience to our urban canopy.
+All but absent in the Albuquerque urban forest, yet reportedly performs well while add diversity/resilience to our urban canopy.
 Widely recognized for its pest-free foliage, drought hardiness, and extreme cold tolerance - is expected to thrive in our climate.

 Commonly known as the hardy rubber tree, it is a small to medium-sized deciduous tree that is native to China.
 This tree is prized for its strong and durable rubber-like sap, as well as its ornamental value in landscaping.